meleu/tdd-ruby/bibliography.md

-This is an **incomplete** list of books and links I consulted and/or was inspired by to write this book.
+This is an **incomplete** list of books and links I consulted and/or was inspired by to write this one.

 I'll be adding more references as I use them.